Important Updates

 • SaveSave

 Drawn to complex and difficult immigration cases, Cosmina uses her nimble approach to help clients minimize risk, increase compliance and find the right solution for their specific circumstance.
 Cosmina works with clients across all industries focusing on Canadian temporary and permanent residence immigration matters, as well as consular and document procurement filings.
-She also leads the firm’s private client and French practices in Canada.
+She serves as the Managing Partner of the Canadian practice and also leads the firm's private client and French practices in the country.

 Working with businesses of all sizes, Cosmina helps them develop and implement immigration policies and programs, as well as cost-effective, compliant relocation and workforce planning strategies.